 Internal transportation costs and schedule

 As I mentioned before if you can’t or don’t want to walk you can use the local microbuses for a small fee.
-Here below the prices.
+Here below are the prices.

 Internal transportation (special trips)